Dragonmystic707/exalted-reincarnated/docs/System/Abilities.md

 are in tune-consciously or subconsciously-of everything that happens around them.

-#### Sample Specialites
+#### Sample Specialties

-Specialities in Awareness are location dependent, reflecting what sort of background the character grew up in.
+Specialties in Awareness are location dependent, reflecting what sort of background the character grew up in.
 Those born out in the wilderness would find themselves overwhelmed by the large crowds in a city, for example.